Skip to content

 Quick Answers

-If the existing is showing end-of-life, yes — efficient and consistent.
-If the existing is sound, no.
+If the existing cladding is near end-of-life, yes — it shares mobilization and guarantees consistency.
+If the existing is sound, there is no reason to expand the scope.

 Sources